pgxcentre/geneparse/README.md

 Output Options:
   -o FILE, --output FILE
-                        The output file (can be '-' for STDOUT when using VCF as output).
+                        The output file (can be '-' for STDOUT when using VCF or CSV as output format).
   --output-format FORMAT
                         The output file format.
 Note that the extension will be added if absent.
+Note that CSV is a long format (hence it might take more disk space).

 The parser arguments (PARSER_ARGS) are the same as the one in the API.
 For example, the arguments for the Plink parser is 'prefix:PREFIX' (where PREFIX